 The instructor reserves the right to revise the syllabus for the benefit of the learning process with appropriate notification to the students.
+The up-to-date Course Description for this course may be found at www.learninghub.andrews.edu.

 PROGRAM & COURSE LEARNING OUTCOMES